skip to content

 2. First or upper-second-class UK honours degree or overseas equivalent in a relevant or related discipline.
 We won't be able to consider your application if you don't have a first degree (an HND alone can't be considered).

-3. Fluency in English is a pre-requisite for our programmes.
+3. Fluency in English and a high standard of academic writing is a pre-requisite for our programme.
 If your first language is not English, or you are a national of a country where English is one of several official languages, you will be asked to take a language proficiency test to show you have the necessary command of the language to get the most out of the programme (check requirements here).
 Applicants should be able to demonstrate proficiency in English to the following standards:

 If you are made a conditional offer and have not already met our English language requirements, one of the conditions of admission will be that you pass a test at the correct level.
 Please note that sometimes there can be long waiting times to take a language test, so you should make arrangements to take a test as soon as possible.